nodejs/node/doc/api/esm.md

 <!-- type=misc -->

-The `--experimental-modules` flag can be used to enable support for ECMAScript modules (ES modules).
+Experimental support for ECMAScript modules is enabled by default.

-Once enabled, Node.js will treat the following as ES modules when passed to `node` as the initial input, or when referenced by `import` statements within ES module code:
+Node.js will treat the following as ES modules when passed to `node` as the initial input, or when referenced by `import` statements within ES module code:

 * Files ending in `.mjs`.